 A local person, 40-year-old Ramesh Viswashkumar, said, "Thirty seconds after take-off, there was a loud noise, and then the plane crashed," He added, "When I got up, there were bodies all around me.
 I was scared.
 I stood up and ran.
 There were pieces of the plane all around me," he said.
 "Someone grabbed hold of me and put me in an ambulance and brought me to the hospital."

 Ahmedabad police chief G.S.
 Malik said that dead bodies are being recovered, and it may include both passengers and the people who are in the building or on the ground at that time.
 Among the list of Dead passengers, the former Chief Minister of Gujarat State, Vijay Rupani, was also included among 217 adults, 11 children, and two infants.
 As per the reports from Air India, the dead passengers included 169 Indians, 53 Britons, 7 Portuguese, and 1 Canadian.
-The health secretary of the state, Dhananjay Dwivedi, has requested that the relatives of these passengers give their DNA samples for identification purposes.
+The state health secretary, Dhananjay Dwivedi, has requested that the relatives of these passengers provide their DNA samples for identification purposes.